 Lifehack is going to help us all learn better and faster.
-By following these five learning hacks, you’ll be learning faster before the New Year even comes.

 These aren’t really cheats or shortcuts but practical ways to learn faster which not only saves precious time but provides an advantage over slower learners.

 1. Repeat and then repeat.
 We often make the mistake of focusing on how much time we depend studying something, “I sat studying for six hours straight” when this is not an accurate barometer of our effort.
 Time is not always quality time and we fail to accurately calculate distractions and focus.
 Instead, look at the number of times you have repeated material.
 Repetition is one of the most powerful learning tools because it actually wires our brain for better retention have because it wires our brain.

 2. Take small bites.
 Break down your subject into self-contained chunks.
 They are easier to remember, easier to study when time is limited and easier to remember.
 Once you have successfully “chunked” your subject and applied repetition to remember them (step 1 above), we can proceed to “chain” those chunks.

 3. Chaining Chunks.
 This doesn’t sound too elegant but it is the key to creating a comprehensive understanding of a subject as opposed to separate unrelated parts.
 When preparing a chunk chain, focus on how each chunk relates to the one before and after it.
 This can be done on paper by titling each chunk and drawing a line connecting it to the next chunk in the chain and labeling the line with a connecting word such as “if successful, then” or “this leads to” or whatever other word helps you establish the connection between two or more chunks.